LacledesLAN/README.1ST/GameServers/RecommendedTools.md

 ## Text Editor

-We recommend [Visual Studio Code](https://code.visualstudio.com/); many of our repos use its features such as "tasks".
-We recommend installing the plugins [Docker Support for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker), [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig), and [VSCode Great Icons](https://marketplace.visualstudio.com/items?itemName=emmanuelbeziat.vscode-great-icons).
+We recommend [Visual Studio Code](https://code.visualstudio.com/) and have designed most of our game-server repositories to work with its features (such as tasks).
+See [Working with LL Game Server Repos](WorkingWithOurRepos.md) for details and recommended plugins.

 Alternatives:

 * [Atom Editor](https://atom.io/)
 * [Notepad++](https://notepad-plus-plus.org/) (Windows only)

 ## Working with Linux

 ### SSH

 A SSH client is needed to remotely connect to our Linux servers.
 The choice of client can be a contentious topic but we've enjoyed using [Token2Shell/MD for Windows 10](https://www.microsoft.com/store/apps/9NBLGGH2NCX9).
 Some free alternatives are:

 * [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) (includes SFTP support)
 * [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 ### SFTP Client

 To transfer files to an from a linux server you'll want a [SFTP Client](https://en.wikipedia.org/wiki/Category:SFTP_clients).
 Our recommendations are:

 * [Bitvise](https://www.bitvise.com/ssh-client-download) - includes SSH support recommended by @dudleycodes
 * [WinSCP](http://winscp.net/) - can launch putty for ssh support; recommended by @JustinBenedick

 ## Working with SRCDS (Source Dedicated Server)

 Once a dedicated Source server is running there are three ways to issues commands:

 * In the sever's terminal window (not practical with our Docker setup)
 * Connecting a game client and use rcon (can't be done with our tournament servers)
 * **Using a 3rd-party, remote tool** (recommended)